Asylum seeker released in error seen in London area, police say

 Justice Secretary David Lammy said on Friday night that Kebatu was “at large in London” after he was seen boarding a train at Chelmsford, Essex, and the Metropolitan Police were assisting in the hunt for him.

-Responsibility for the manhunt was handed over from Essex Police to the Met on Saturday morning after it was confirmed that Kebatu had got off the train at Stratford.
+Responsibility for the manhunt was handed over from Essex Police to the Met on Saturday morning after it was confirmed that Kebatu had got off the train at Stratford in east London at around 13: 10pm on Friday.

+The station is the fifth busiest in the UK, according to the Office of Rail and Road (ORR), and has links to the London underground, London overground and Docklands Light Railway (DLR).

+Commander James Conway said finding Kebatu was a “top priority” for the force and that the investigation was being led by an “experienced investigating officer.”

-“He has teams from the Specialist Crime Command with expertise in tracking down wanted people at his disposal, as well as other resources from across the Met.
+“He has teams from the Specialist Crime Command with expertise in tracking down wanted people at his disposal, as well as other resources from across the Met,” he said.

-“We’ve confirmed that Kebatu got off the London-bound train at Stratford station.

 “We are examining CCTV from that area and further afield, including on the transport network, to establish information about his subsequent movements.